fish-shell/fish-shell/doc_src/cmds/argparse.rst

 Description
 -----------

-This command makes it easy for fish scripts and functions to handle arguments.
+This command makes it easy for ghoti scripts and functions to handle arguments.
 You pass arguments that define the known options, followed by a literal **--**, then the arguments to be parsed (which might also include a literal **--**). ``argparse`` then sets variables to indicate the passed options with their values, and sets ``$argv`` to the remaining arguments.
 See the :ref:`usage <cmd-argparse-usage>` section below.

 Each option specification (``OPTION_SPEC``) is written in the :ref:`domain specific language <cmd-argparse-option-specification>` described below.
 All OPTION_SPECs must appear after any argparse flags and before the ``--`` that separates them from the arguments to be parsed.